 7. Take Care Of The Environment

 By consuming more plant-based foods, limiting meat intake, and avoiding processed foods, you will help reduce the carbon print.
-You will help lower the use of herbicides and pesticides, reduce the practice of injecting hormones into fish and other meats, and decrease the level of air, water, and soil pollution.
+Choosing foods without the use of herbicides, pesticides, or hormones can decrease the level of air, water, and soil pollution.

 8. Read The Label

-Read the label.
-Not to see the calories but to see what ingredients are being tossed into the canned or packaged food that you are choosing to eat.
-You will find that most of these foods are loaded with preservatives and additives that are potentially harmful to your health in the long run.
+Read the label in its entirety.
+Look beyond the calories and read the ingredients.
+You will find that many packaged and processed foods contain preservatives, colors, and additives that are potentially harmful to your health in the long run.

 9. Shop Along The Perimeter